r2u-io/documentation/docs/javascript/customizer.md

 title: 3D Customizer
 ---

-After adding the script tag to your website, the methods for creating the 3D Customizer will be available through the global object R2U.
+After adding the script tag to your website, the methods for creating the 3D Customizer will be available through the global object R2U ([live demo](https://customizer.r2u.io)).

 <div>
   <p float="left">